Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

 Additionally, the ratio of lasing emission to forward-scattered pump light (red curve) shows a non-monotonic trend.
 Instead of continuously increasing with pump amplitude, the ratio reaches a maximum at \(8 \times 10^{7}\,\text{V/m}\).
 Beyond this point, it decreases sharply, indicating that pump scattering begins to compete with lasing emission, which is undesirable for efficient operation.
 Hence, a pump amplitude of \(8 \times 10^{7}\,\text{V/m}\) (\(0.0256\,\text{mJ/cm}^{2}\) of pump energy) is chosen as the optimal condition.
+Choosing the novel octagonal NHA results in a lower pump threshold amplitude compared to $1 \times 10^{8}\,\text{V/m}$ reported for single Tamm lasing in similar work.\cite{ahmed_efficient_2018}